-As well as the Plot Outline, there’s a dedicated tool to manage the subplots of your novel and make sure everything is woven together tightly.
+As well as the Plot Manager, there’s a dedicated Subplot Manager to help you keep track of your novel’s subplots and make sure everything is woven together tightly.

-In the Subplot Manager, you can add subplots for characters, themes, mysteries, or anything else you want to track, then easily drag and drop the plot threads and plot elements.
+In the Subplot Manager, you can add subplots for characters, themes, mysteries, or anything else you want to track, then easily drag and drop the plot elements.

-The character section is pretty cool, and allows you to explore many different aspects of each character.
+The character section is pretty cool, and allows you to explore many different aspects of your character.

-As well as noting down basic details such as appearance, eye color, occupation and the like, you can explore aspects which will affect their arc, such as internal and external motivation, flaw, and positive and negative traits.
+As well as noting down basic details such as appearance, eye colour, occupation, and the like, you can explore aspects which will affect their arc, such as internal and external motivations, flaws, and positive and negative traits.